-While the Game Commission does not specialize in human health issues, some general information on Avian Influenza is provided below.
+While the Game Commission does not specialize in human health issues, some general information on avian influenza is provided below.
 For more information, please visit the Pennsylvania Department of Health and the Centers for Disease Control and Prevention (CDC).

 To ensure you have the facts about bird flu and wild birds, we have compiled a list of important facts, answers to common questions and links to more detailed information.